RomiconEZ/llamator/CONTRIBUTING.md

 #### 3. Creating datasets with texts for attacks.

-All files containing attack texts or prompts must be in `.parquet` format.
+All files containing attack texts or prompts must be in the `.parquet` format.

 These files are stored in the `attack_data` folder.